 MARTIN EYERER, the mind behind The Creative Code at Factory Berlin

 Martin Eyerer isn’t your typical tech executive.
 Having had a long career as a DJ from founding multiple companies in the music industry, Eyerer has recently taken on a new role as the chief innovation officer at Factory Berlin, the biggest international community for innovators and changemakers in Germany.
 Said to have been inspired by Warhol’s famed Factory in New York, Factory Berlin is a community space for tech-driven start-ups to coexist with other businesses and talents from all over the world.
-These sort of community spaces are not as new as big cities from all over the world have begun to invest in these spaces a way of growing their own economy.
+These sort of community spaces are not as new as big cities from all over the world have begun to invest in them to grow their own economy.

 ‘The city has been the cultural centre of Europe before the First World War (…) It is proven that cities with a flourishing creative and subculture scene also attract the tech and startup scene.’
 Eyerer says about what makes Berlin’s tech scene unique and innovative from other cities.